starryendymion/super-lightweight-gender-detection/README.md

 # Super-lightweight-gender-detection

 <h3>Information</h3>
-→ This is a highly optimized classification model that runs on a Tflite interpreter library.Full tensorflow is not needed! <br>
+→ This is a highly optimized classification model that runs on a Tflite interpreter library.
+Full tensorflow is not needed! <br>
 → Principal Component Analysis (PCA) is used to reduce the feature dimensions from 40 to 20 while maintaining a 95% representation of the data.<br>
 → Quantization-aware training and post-training quantization are applied to the model to optimize it further.<br>
 → Final size of the .tflite model : 2.9 KB<br>